ospin-web-dev/helper-t/readme.md

+## DEPRECATED, Functions will be rolled into the new Support Wizarr

 ## OSPIN CLI TOOL

 Do you dislike the browser ?
 Do you wish for all commands to be done via a convinient terminal interface ?
 Is your mouse broken ?